CBD Oil or CBD Cream for Joint Pain? [Answered]

 CBD products in general are becoming increasingly popular.
 With CBD becoming normalized, more and more people are using products containing this cannabinoid, and we can see why.

-If you suffer from a pain condition and use CBD to help, let us know which method of consumption you prefer.
+If you use CBD daily, let us know which method of consumption you prefer.
+We are always happy to know.